 International Applicants, Financial Responsibility

 - All international students must also demonstrate that they have adequate financial resources for their graduate education before they can be admitted.
-Upon recommendation of admission by the department, the College of Graduate Studies requests that you provide a recent bank statement.
+Upon recommendation of admission by the department, the College of Graduate Studies will request you provide the necessary financial support documents.
 Please check your online status for details regarding the amount required.
+Bank statements should display a statement of accounts (passbook) for the three months prior to notification of admission.
+Applicants will be emailed when an admissions decision has been made and a bank statement may be submitted at that time.
 Bank statements submitted at the time of application will not be accepted.
-Letters from bank officials will no longer fulfill this requirement.
-The document must show a statement of accounts.

 Still have questions?
 You can call us at 419.530.4723 or email us at email@example.com.

 |GRE/GMAT/TOEFL Scores||Must be submitted through ETS (www.ets.org) using institution code: 1845.|

 |Official Transcripts||Must be mailed by the institution to the College of Graduate Studies office, or delivered by the applicant in an envelope sealed by the institution.|